crcn/mojojs.com/content/docs/0 Getting Started/1 What makes Mojo different?.article.md

 #### Virtual properties

 Mojo uses [virtuals](/docs/api/modelsbase#virtuals) on models to asynchronously load remote resources as they're demanded in the application.
-They are essentially properties that only get defined when they're data-bound to anywhere in the application.
+They are essentially properties that only get defined when they're data-bound to.

 This has a number of awesome benefits: